akheron/multipy/README.rst

 ``basedir=$HOME/multipy``.
 This can be changed with the ``-b`` option or in the config files discussed in the last section.

-When Python X.Y is installed, the following things happen:
+When Python X.Y[.Z] is installed, the following things happen:

-* The source tarball of the newest release Python X.Y.Z is first downloaded to ``$basedir/sources``.
-For example, when writing this, the newest version of Python 2.7 is 2.7.1.
-Installing older point releases is not supported.
+* If Z is not specified the newest released X.Y is figured out.
+For example, when writing this, the newest version of Python 2.7 is 2.7.6, so Z is set to 6.

+* The source tarball of Python X.Y.Z is downloaded to ``$basedir/sources``.

 * The source is then extracted to a temporary directory under ``$basedir/tmp`` and compiled.
-The result is installed to ``$basedir/pythons/X.Y/``.
+The result is installed to ``$basedir/pythons/X.Y.Z/``.
 This is the standard ``configure``, ``make``, ``make install`` procedure.

 * The newest release of setuptools_ is downloaded to